feng-zhang0712/mole/2025/english/support-worker-interview.md

 - **Action**: I stayed calm and spoke gently, saying, “I see you’re not hungry right now.
 Would you like something else to eat?”
 I noticed the client seemed overwhelmed by the busy dining room, so I offered to bring their meal to a quieter area.
 I also checked their care plan, which noted their favorite foods, and prepared a small portion of a dish they liked.
 I sat with them, talked about their favorite hobby to distract them, and encouraged them to eat slowly.
 - **Result**: The client calmed down, ate a portion of their meal, and seemed more comfortable.
 My supervisor praised my patience and person-centered approach, and I documented the incident as per policy.
 This experience taught me how to handle challenging behaviors calmly and effectively.

+12. What Would You Do If A Client Refuses Medication?
+If a client refuses medication, I first try to understand the reason—whether it’s fear, confusion, side effects, or personal preference.
+I speak to them calmly, explain the purpose of the medication, and offer reassurance.
+If they still refuse, I respect their decision and document the refusal accurately.
+I then report it to a nurse or supervisor so the situation can be monitored or reassessed.
+Consistent refusals may require a review by a healthcare professional.
+My approach balances respect for the client’s autonomy with the duty to protect their health and well-being.

 ### How would you handle confidential or sensitive information from a client?

 客户告诉你私密（confidential）或敏感的（sensitive）信息，应该怎么做？